Food for Fuel

 The big three nutrients that you need to be concerned with are carbohydrates, protein and fat.
 An eating strategy that balances these three macro-nutrients will skyrocket your fitness results.

 - Protein: In order to build muscle, you must have protein.
 Muscle is the foundation of every athlete: without a solid muscle base, you will be ineffective in any fitness pursuit.
 Muscle also plays an important role in protecting you from diabetes.
 The more muscle you have, the more efficiently your body can uptake glucose from your bloodstream.
 It is important to eat protein daily, because your body cannot store protein very easily.
-Protein from animal sources is the easiest way to get complete protein, but plant-based proteins can be combined to provide complete protein as well.
-Another easy way is to use a high quality, all natural protein powder.
+Protein from animal sources is considered to be a complete protein because it contains the nine essential amino acids our bodies need.
+Plant-based proteins alone do not have all nine of these amino acids but they can be combined to serve as a complete protein, and a simple way to increase your protein intake is to use a high quality, all natural protein powder.

-- Fat: It is unfortunate that fat came under such fire during the last decade or so.
-Fat is essential and you need it.
-The key is to know what kind of fat to eat.
+- Fat: It is unfortunate that fat has come under fire over the past few years.
+Fat is essential for your body to operate properly but the key is to know what kind of fat to eat.
 Avoid anything that is hydrogenated or partially hydrogenated.
 These fats are also called trans-fats and are very unhealthy.
 Instead try to get the majority of your fat from olive oil, coconut oil, nuts, seeds, avocado, wild-caught fish and free-range animal products such as butter, cheese, yogurt, beef and poultry.
 To ensure you get enough healthy fat in your diet, you can take flaxseed oil, and if you don’t eat fish regularly, you can supplement with a high quality fish oil

 Finding the Balance

-The key, however, to fueling your body for peak performance is balance and moderation.
-Remember that you must give your body what it needs to perform.
+The key to fueling your body for peak performance is giving your body what it needs to perform.
 If you don’t, you will end up tired, weak, and prone to frustration because you won’t have the energy or strength to work out.
 The better you fuel your body, the better it will serve you in your pursuit of fitness and health.

 Online Nutrition Coaching will help you succeed with personalized meals for you and your family.